“What art offers is space – a certain breathing room for the spirit.” John Updike

 VISION YOUR LIFE: I often reference this quote from the poet/writer, Rainer Marie Rilke, “You must give birth to your images.
 They are the future waiting to be born.”
 Before we can create something new, we must imagine it first.
 Finding new images, stories, and dances that reflect our dreams and desires helps us take steps to build a more fulfilling life.

 WANT TO TAKE THE NEXT STEP?
-Come join me this fall for one of my day mini-retreats at the San Francisco Zen Center.
+Come join me for one of my day retreats at the San Francisco Zen Center.
 Find all the details HERE

 AND…I have decided to start implementing a Scholarship Donation component to my offerings.
 Many people can’t afford to come to these kind of workshops and retreats so they get shut out of opportunities for self-care.
 If you are unable to attend but know the power of expressive arts and creative work, consider donating a scholarship (which is the price of a ticket).
 If you are coming, but also want to provide a space for an artist or person who would benefit, buy two tickets!
 This is a way I’m working to provide inclusivity and art for everyone.